 As a direct result of the crowded financial sector, differentiation is key to growing your business.
 As a financial advisor, the only way to become an expert within a new, niche target market is through hard work and specific data-driven marketing tactics.

-In fact, only 30% of American workers are currently working with a financial advisor, which leaves plenty of room for specialized advisors to grow their market share.
+The good news, however, is this: Only 30% of American workers currently work with a financial advisor, which leaves plenty of room for specialized advisors to grow their market share (source).
 Continue reading to learn more about areas of potential growth for financial advisors today.
 Continue reading “The Top 5 Target Markets for Financial Advisors”

 Nothing is more disheartening than spending the time preparing for a meeting with a prospective client, only to have them walk away without closing.
 Not only is that prospect gone, but so is the time you could have spent courting someone else.

 Continue reading “Convert Your Financial Advisor Prospects into Clients”

 If social recruiting has been buzzing in the recruiting world for such a long time, then why are so many organizations still getting it wrong?
 As with any new hot trend, as soon as it comes on the scene companies jump at being part of it without doing due diligence and spending the time to create a sound strategy.

 A lot of people don’t even understand what social recruiting really is, mistaking it for simply posting job listings on your corporate Twitter account.

 Continue reading “6 Social Recruiting Mistakes”